Shinn413/fertility-rate-analysis-with-econs-data/README.md

 Linear Regression:

 a.
 Data Preparation: Divide the dataset into training and testing sets.
 The training set is used to train the model, while the testing set is used to evaluate its performance.
+Both univariate and multivariate linear regression will be considered, allowing for the analysis of single and multiple economic indicators' relationships with fertility rates.

 b.
-Model Training: Train the Linear Regression model using the training set.
-Fit the model to the data, learning the relationship between the economic indicators and fertility rates.
+Model Training: Train the Linear Regression models, both univariate and multivariate, using the training set.
+Fit the model to the data, learning the relationship between the economic indicators and fertility rates for each case (univariate and multivariate).

 c.
-Model Evaluation: Evaluate the performance of the Linear Regression model on the testing set using Mean Squared Error (MSE) and R-squared.
+Model Evaluation: Evaluate the performance of the Linear Regression models, both univariate and multivariate, on the testing set using Mean Squared Error (MSE) and R-squared.
+This will provide insights into how well each model (univariate and multivariate) captures the relationship between the economic indicators and fertility rates.

 Multilayer Perceptron (MLP):